SignPath/website/blog/_posts/2020-12-21-evaluating-sunburst.md

 ## Two possible attack vectors

 What's not so clear though is whether these changes were committed to the source code repository, where every developer could see them, or injected on the build system.

+> **Update:** This article is based on the research by ReverseLabs.
+SolarWinds has published a [statement](https://sec.report/Document/0001628280-20-017451/) that says that the code "was introduced as a result of a compromise of the Orion software build system and **was not present in the source code repository** of the Orion products."
+>
+> So it wasn't attack vector 1.
+But considering the careful way the code was inserted incrementally, it's still a vector every development organization has to watch out for.

 Looking forward, this does not really matter.
 Both ways are possible attack vectors, so we must consider them all.